Pre-update profile action¶

 The request from Asgardeo includes following in the JSON request payload:

-Property | Description |
+| Property | Description |

-actionType | Specifies the action being triggered, which in this case is |
+| actionType | Triggers the action, which in this case is |

-event | Contains context information relevant to profile update flow.
+| event | Contains context information relevant to profile update flow.
 Refer event section for details. |

 event¶

-Property | Description | ||||||
+| Property | Description | ||||||||

-event.request | This property contains the details of the profile update request.
-Currently, it includes the list of attributes that the user is updating. | ||||||
+| event.request | This property contains the details of the profile update request.
+Currently, it includes the list of attributes that the user is updating. | ||||||||

-event.tenant | This property represents the tenant (root organization) under which the profile update request is being processed. | ||||||
+| event.tenant | This property shows the tenant (root organization) where Asgardeo processes the profile update request. | ||||||||

-event.user | This property contains information about the user whose profile is being updated.
+| event.user | This property contains information about the user whose profile gets update.

 |

-event.userStore | This property indicates the user store in which the user's data is being managed. |
+| event.userStore | This property indicates the user store that manages the user's data. |

-event.initiatorType | This property indicates whether the profile update was initiated by an administrator, a user, or an application. |
+| event.initiatorType | This property shows who initiates the profile update: administrator, user, or application. |

-event.action | This property shows if the profile update started through an update flow.
+| event.action | This property shows if the profile update starts through an update flow.
 Right now, it only has the value |

-Example request from Asgardeo:¶
+Example request from Asgardeo¶

 This example illustrates a request sent to an external service configured as a pre-update profile action, triggered when an administrator updates the user's profile.